All Products

 FROM paimoncatalog.order_dw.dwm_users_shops;

--- Therefore, use local merge to pre-aggregate in memory before writing to Paimon to alleviate data skew.
+-- Therefore, use local merge to pre-aggregate data in memory before writing to Paimon.
+This helps mitigate data skew.

 INSERT INTO paimoncatalog.order_dw.dws_shops /*+ OPTIONS('local-merge-buffer-size' = '64mb') */